Last Updated: December 21, 2022

 There are 2 methods of splicing, mechanical or fusion.
 Both methods provide much lower insertion loss compared to fiber connectors.

-Fiber optic cable mechanical splicing is an alternate splicing technique which does not require a fusion splicer.
+Fiber optic cable mechanical splicing is an alternate splicing technique that does not require a fusion splicer.

 The fibers are not permanently joined, just precisely held together so that light can pass from one to another.
 (Insertion loss < 0.5dB)

 Splicing loss is typically 0.3dB.
-But fiber mechanical splicing introduces higher reflection than fusion splicing method.
+But fiber mechanical splicing introduces higher reflection than the fusion splicing method.

 Fiber optic cable mechanical splices are small, quite easy to use, and are very handy for either quick repairs or permanent installations.
 They are available in permanent and reenterable types.

-Fusion splicing, is more expensive but has a longer life than mechanical splicing.
-Fusion method fuses the fiber cores together with less attenuation.
+Fusion splicing is more expensive but has a longer life than mechanical splicing.
+The fusion method fuses the fiber cores together with less attenuation.
 (Insertion loss < 0.1dB)

 The fusion splicer performs optical fiber fusion splicing in two steps.